-Be they small, medium or large, social media grants all companies an equal playing field on which to organically reach new customers.
-However, success will always ride on the marketing strategy employed.
+While social media grants an equal playing field to organically reach new customers, the success of it will always ride on the marketing strategy employed.

 Obviously, larger companies have the advantage of bigger budgets and more resources.
 But that doesn’t mean social media for small business owners can’t compete with the big guns.

-This article covers quick tips and cost-effective ways for companies of any size to grow their business, manage their time and resources more effectively, and stay ahead of the pack.
+This article covers quick tips and cost-effective ways for small and medium businesses to grow their business, manage their time and resources more effectively, and stay ahead of the pack.

 Only half of SMBs are using social’s full potential